"Closing the books" is one of those phrases that accountants tend to throw around a lot, but never really explain.

 That's unfortunate because it's an important concept that all business owners should understand and be aware of.

 We’ve worked with many small businesses that rarely — if ever — close their books, and the results can be pretty horrifying.
 Why?
 Because the numbers keep changing and shifting around like quicksand.
-And when you’re an accountant who’s trying to prepare an accurate set of financials and a clean tax return, that’s a really bad thing.
+And when you’re trying to prepare an accurate set of financials or a clean tax return, that’s a really bad thing.

 And for gosh sakes, don’t forget to set a closing date/lock date in your accounting software.
-If you overlook this step, then all the hard work you just did to close the prior period can get messed up if somebody accidentally changes or deletes a few transactions (we’ve seen it happen a million times).
+If you overlook this step, then all the hard work you just did to close the prior period can get messed up if somebody unknowingly changes or deletes a few transactions.
+We’ve seen it happen a million times, and it’s not a fun problem to deal with.